dynamox-s-a/c-c-plus-plus-developer-challenge/README.md

 1. If I have more questions, who can I contact?
   **Please reach out to [Lucas](https://www.linkedin.com/in/lucas-feitosa-bb883b134/) (Development Coordinator) or via e-mail.**

-1. The IHM can be a interactive terminal?
+1. The HMI can be a interactive terminal?
   **Yes, you are free to choose the interface, the interaction can be based on terminal, file, graphical, etc.**